-Times are changing but it is a slow process.
+Times are changing but is a slow process.
 This week we BCers all await final counts and recounts from the BC election which resulted — so far — in a “hung parliament”.
 Regardless of numbers many commentators see it as a rejection of the BC Liberal government and their environmental atrocities (as well as other dirty laundry).
 In Toronto a restaurant is accused of animal cruelty for dismembering a lobster while it was still alive.
-In Montreal, Quebec accidents with horse drawn carriages have renewed calls for a ban on same, while they continue as usual in Victoria, British Columbia.
+In Quebec accidents with horse drawn carriages have renewed calls for a ban on same, while they continue as usual in Victoria.

 But let me ask you this.
 Suppose that family at the Steveston dock had had an appreciation for marine life.
 Suppose they had respected the wildness of animals.
 Suppose they had even known that the sea lion is a clan animal for some aboriginal people.
 Do you think the outcome would have been the same?